Downquark7/MISS/README.md

-# MISS - Mathematical Image Symbol Scanner
+# MISS - Math Identification and Solving Systems

 MISS is a machine learning project for recognizing handwritten mathematical expressions and symbols.
 The system can identify individual characters from images containing mathematical expressions and provides a user-friendly interface for drawing and recognizing characters in real-time.